sakshijadhav31/ASKME-AI/README.md

-# 🚀 ASKME AI -  Full-Stack Gemini Chat Application
+# AI Chat Application

-**ASKME AI** is a professional-grade AI-powered chat platform built with a modern full-stack architecture.
-It uses Google’s **Gemini Models** for real-time streaming responses and provides a persistent, secure chat environment with a premium Obsidian dark UI.
+This is a full-stack AI chat application built using React for the frontend and FastAPI for the backend, with PostgreSQL as the database.
+The application integrates with the Google Gemini API to generate intelligent responses.Users can authenticate using Google OAuth, create chat sessions, send messages, and receive AI-generated replies while maintaining chat history.

 ---
 <p align="center">